 An electrocardiogram (EKG) is utilized by doctors for various reasons to gather valuable information about a patient’s heart health.
 One common purpose is to investigate the cause of chest pain.
 Additionally, an EKG is employed to assess symptoms that may indicate heart-related issues, such as extreme fatigue, shortness of breath, dizziness, or fainting.

 By recording the heart’s electrical activity, an EKG helps identify irregular heartbeats and aids in determining the overall cardiac health before undergoing procedures like surgery.
 It is also used after treatments for conditions like a heart attack, endocarditis, or cardiac catheterization to evaluate the heart’s recovery.

 An EKG is also valuable in monitoring the functionality of an implanted pacemaker.
 It provides insights into the effectiveness of specific heart medications and serves as a baseline measurement during physical examinations.
 This baseline tracing allows for future EKGs to be compared, enabling doctors to identify any changes in the heart’s function over time.

 EKG testing is a fast and effective test capable of assessing heart function and helping to diagnose a range of conditions.
 If you are looking for an EKG test visit us at Pine Knob Urgent Care.
-For more information, contact us or walk-in.
+For more information, contact us or walk in.
 We are conveniently located at 6310 Sashabaw Rd, Suite C, Clarkston, MI 48346.
-We serve patients from Clarkston MI, Waterford Twp MI, Oxford MI, Ortonville MI, Lake Orion MI, Pontiac MI, Springfield Township MI, and Auburn Hills MI.
+We serve patients from Clarkston MI, Waterford Twp MI, Springfield MI, Pontiac MI, Auburn Hills MI, Oxford MI, and surrounding areas.